 We know that our series is called BIG Kids Need Phonics Too, but the truth is that we cannot ignore phonological awareness (P.A.) when looking at reading problems.
 Phonological Awareness is the ability to hear and manipulate the sounds of a language.
 Phonics is matching those sounds to symbols or letters.
 Phonics is tied so closely with phonological awareness that we have to look at both to determine the root cause of the reading struggles.
 You can find out more about P.A. and Phonics in the links above.

 Research shows that 80% of children with a significant reading disability (SRD) have a phonological processing deficit.
 The PAST Test (Phonological Awareness Screening Test) is a comprehensive assessment that is individually administered to determine if a child is proficient in the core components of phonological awareness.
 The subskills assessed are sentence segmenting, on-set rime, syllables, and phoneme isolation and manipulation.
 There are two versions of this assessment.
-One is geared more for primary students and the other offers more advanced phonological awareness and phonemic awaress tasks.
+One is geared more for primary students and the other offers more advanced phonological awareness and phonemic awareness tasks.

 We highly recommend David Kilpatrick’s book Equipped for Reading Success that dives deeply into the importance of phonological awareness.
 It includes the PAST assessment as well as resources to teach and practice P.A. with students.